ivy-lang/ivy-bitcoin/README.md

 # Bitcoin Ivy

-## FAQs

-**What is Bitcoin Ivy?**

 Bitcoin Ivy is a higher-level language for writing smart contracts for the Bitcoin protocol.
 It compiles to instructions for Bitcoin’s virtual machine, Bitcoin Script, and can be used to create SegWit-compatible Bitcoin addresses.
 It is an adaptation of Chain’s smart contract language, [Ivy](http://chain.com/ivy).

+You can try out Bitcoin Ivy using the [Bitcoin Ivy Playground](http://danrobinson.github.io/bitcoindemo.html), which allows you to create test contracts and try spending them, in a sandboxed environment.

+**Bitcoin Ivy is prototype software and is intended for educational purposes only**.
+Do not use Bitcoin Ivy or the Bitcoin Ivy playground to control real Bitcoins.

+Bug reports, feature requests are welcome; you can create an issue or email [ivy@chain.com](mailto:ivy@chain.com).

+## FAQs

+**What can I do with Bitcoin Ivy?**

+Bitcoin Ivy contracts can check signatures, compute hashes, and compute and enforce both absolute and relative timelocks.
+These conditions can be combined into clauses to support sophisticated logic.

+For more on what Bitcoin Ivy can do, see the [language documentation](#Language-documentation).

 **What is Bitcoin Script?**